laurelschwulst/alt-text-selfies/docs/selfies-with-audio.md

 ## Create a transcript file for the audio
 When you play a selfie's audio on the website, you may see that the words become highlighted as they are spoken.
 This is because the audio is synced with a transcript file.
 The transcript file is a `.json` file that contains the text of the audio, broken down into phrases.
 Each phrase is associated with a start time and an end time, which tells the website when to highlight the phrase.

-The transcript files are generated using a software called [Gentle](http://lowerquality.com/gentle/).
+The transcript files are generated using an open-source software called [Gentle](http://lowerquality.com/gentle/).
 Gentle is a software that aligns audio and text.
-You can download the transcript file from Gentle and upload it to the selfie in the CMS.
+You can use Gentle to create the transcript file, and then upload it to the CMS.

 ### Installing Gentle
 1. On the [Gentle homepage](http://lowerquality.com/gentle/), click "Download a DMG" to download it to your computer.